 - Small decreases in infant birth weights

-- Decreased vaccine response and behavioral difficulties in children
+- Decreased vaccine response in children

 - Increased risk of kidney or testicular cancers